russelljjarvis/russelljjarvis/README.md

 * Journals that review pre-prints: ELife.

-* Open source code and data that I can take anywhere.
+* Open source code and data that I can move about between organisations.

 * I prefer a non Python programming language.
 The language I chose as an alternative has a reputation for extravagance, but I just wanted a faster alternative to Python (development time/execution time).
 Relating to past research experiences I use a language that doesn't remind me of wasted efforts.